imfatant/test/README.md

         ./waf configure --board=blue  # <-- BeagleBone Blue.
         ./waf
         sudo cp ./build/blue/bin/a* /usr/bin/ardupilot
+    Copy the executable(s) from /home/debian to /usr/bin/ardupilot.
+Again, be sure to set their permissions.

     Patrick also provides instructions to cross-compile them on a relatively powerful desktop x64 PC in Ubuntu proper, which is much, much faster.
 Here, I will run through the process of cross-compiling them in Arch Linux (which happens to be God's Own Linux Distro):
     ---+++ This method doesn't currently work because Arch Linux and Debian Stretch use different glibc versions. +++---

         sudo pacman -Syu